sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables/Fundamentals 2: Working with Tables.md

 <img src="assets/summary4.png" width="300"/>

-In the function bar, enter the formula bar enter `[Total Revenue] - [COGS]` and hit enter.
+In the function bar, enter the formula bar enter `[Total Revenue] - [Total COGS]` and hit enter.
 Also rename this Summary to `Total Profit`.

 <img src="assets/summary5.png" width="500"/>